-Senators urge Liberals to drop small-business tax changes
+Morneau clarifies small-business tax changes as senators blast plan

 The minister has promised to provide further details on the passive-investment plan in the 2018 budget.

+"When introduced, the passive investment measures will apply only on a go-forward basis," Wednesday's Finance Canada documents state.

 The Senate's National Finance committee is made up of five Conservatives, five independents and two Liberals.
+Two of the independents – André Pratte and Eric Forest – indicated that they did not support the committee's recommendation that the government should scrap the tax proposals entirely.

+Committee chair Percy Mockler, a Conservative, said the recommendations reflect the view of the majority of committee members.

 The Senate's report raises concerns with the entire package of proposals, including income sprinkling.